Understanding Your Rights After a Car Accident in Washington

 If you or someone you love has been injured in a Washington car crash, you might be entitled to a larger amount of compensation than you realize.
 While the at-fault drivers and their insurance companies are unlikely to offer up that full amount without an attorney’s intervention, by hiring a lawyer, you can significantly increase your chances of a maximal recovery.

 The car accident lawyers at Fuller & Fuller, Attorneys at Law are here to fight for every penny you’re owed.
 Below, we explain your rights, options, and obligations under Washington state law.
 We’ll also outline how we can help — without requiring any upfront costs or money out of pocket.
-We serve clients in Tacoma, Olympia and Puyallup.
+We serve clients in Tacoma & Olympia.